Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Manoj Raghavan

 Yes.
-So definitely recovery is broad based.
-I would say it’s not just.
-And as you said, OEMs contribute more than 77% today.
-And these OEMs are primarily of course spread across.
-Right.
-It’s not just US and Europe that you are Talking of, we are also talking about India, we are talking about Japan and we’ve also, you know, we are also talking to some Chinese OEMs and so on.
-Still early days, but I think those are the.
-So essentially for us, it’s a global market and we are not really constrained to only one geography.
+So definitely, recovery is broad-based, I would say.
+It’s not just — and as you said, OEMs contribute more than — I mean, 77% today.
+And these OEMs are primarily, of course, spread across, right?
+It’s not just U.S. and Europe we’re talking of.
+We’re also talking about India.
+We are talking about Japan.
+And we’ve also — we are also talking to some Chinese OEMs and so on.
+So still early days, but I think those are the — so essentially, for us, it’s a global market, and we are not really constrained to only one geography.

-Tier one portfolio, I would say continues to shrink.
+Tier 1 portfolio, I would say, continues to shrink.
 Tier 1s, I mean, if you look at it, are having a tough time given that OEMs are taking more and more responsibilities and so on.
-So yeah.
-However, we are deeply entrenched with a few tier ones and that business definitely continues.
-Yeah.
-So deal sizes also with tier ones are smaller and so on.
-Right.
+So yeah, we — however, we are deeply entrenched with a few Tier 1s and that business definitely continues.
+Yes.
+So the deal size is also with Tier 1s are smaller and so on, right?
 So for us, growth will continue to come from the OEMs.

 Amit Chandra

 Okay.
-And so you mentioned from the AI side that the adoption of AI in terms of, especially in transportation OEMs is less versus the other verticals.
-But are we also in terms of the impact of renewals when the contracts come for renewals, are we also seeing deflationary impact or higher discounts that the clients, OEM clients are asking in terms of the AI benefits or obviously in terms of the higher spend related to AI?
-It’s not seen.
-But are we seeing the impact on the cost side or in terms of higher discounts in terms of renewal?
+And sir, you mentioned from the AI side that the adoption of AI in terms of — especially in transportation OEMs is less versus the other verticals.
+But we are — are we also in terms of the impact of renewals when the contracts come for renewals, are we also seeing AI-led deflationary impact or higher discounts that the client — OEM clients are asking in terms of the AI benefits?
+Or obviously, in terms of the higher spend related to AI, it’s not seen, but are we seeing the impact on the cost side or in terms of higher discounts in terms of renewals?

 Manoj Raghavan

-I think it’s very early days.
-Right.
+I think it’s very early days, right?
 So it’s not as if that we have contract renewals coming every now and then and so on.
-So we’ve at least what those contracts that have come up for renewal, we have not seen impact of AI.
-But having said that, it’s very difficult to predict 6 months to 12 months down the line.
-What will be the change in the buying behavior of OEMs today?
-I think AI or Genai is not the most important thing that OEMs focus on.
-It’s more on value and how are we able to support them with the various projects that they have.
+So we — at least what — those contracts that have come up for renewal, we have not seen impact of AI.
+But having said that it’s very difficult to predict six months to 12 months down the line, what will be the change in the buying behavior of OEMs.

-And it’s about the people that you have and how you’re able to deliver value to them.
-Right.
-So that’s the more focus, not so much on AI engine AI at this point in time, but as I said, six months, nine months, 12 months later.
-It’s very difficult to predict what sort of demands will come in.
+Today, I think AI or Gen AI is not the most important thing that OEMs focus on.
+It’s more on value and how are we able to support them with the various projects that they have, and it’s about the people that you have and how you are able to deliver value to them, right?
+So that’s the more focus, not so much on AI and Gen AI at this point in time.
+But as I said, six months, nine months, 12 months later, it’s very difficult to predict what sort of demands will come in.

 Amit Chandra

 Okay.
-And so on the margins part, obviously we have not been adding headcount and we have enough capacity.
-So till what growth rate or till what kind of growth you think that the existing capacity is sufficient or we need to add capacity maybe in the next one or two quarters?
+And sir, on the margin part, obviously, we have not been adding headcount and we have enough capacity.
+So till what growth rate until what kind of growth you think that the existing capacity is sufficient or we need to add capacity maybe in the next one or two quarters?

 Manoj Raghavan

-Yeah, we are at 73% utilization so I think we can go all the way up to 80 or slightly more than 80%.
-Right.
-It’s not that we’re not adding people, we’re adding people wherever we need them, but we’re not aggressively adding headcount.
-Right.
-We are really meeting the headcount additions and so on.
-Only when there is a real requirement do we go out and hire.
-Right.
-So.
-So yeah, I think we can, we can.
-Once the utilization touches 80 or 82%, that is, then I think we will be, we will be looking at adding more, you know, in larger numbers.
+Yeah, we are at 73% utilization.
+So I think we can go all the way up to 80% or slightly more than 80%, right?
+It’s not that we’re not adding people.
+We’re adding people wherever we need them, but we’re not aggressively adding headcount, right?
+We are really metering the headcount additions and so on.
+Only when there is a real requirement do we go out and hire, right?
+So yeah, I think we can — once the utilization touches 80% or 82%, that is when I think we will be looking at adding more in the larger numbers, right?

 Amit Chandra